woleet/woleet.id-server/tests/java/docs/EnrollmentApi.md

 # **getEnrollmentUser**
 > UserGet getEnrollmentUser(enrollmentId)

-Get an enrollment request user.
+Get the user of a key enrollment request.

 ### Example
 ```java